 Our training approach focuses on accommodating the needs of adult learners and utilizes substantive research regarding your organization’s goals and our experience as educators.
 We begin by working with you to understand your organizational culture.
 The training is then designed specifically for your industry and the outcomes you are seeking.
 We use a presentation style that includes visual aids, pre- and post-tests, and role play to communicate course content.
-In some situations it has been appropriate to design the agenda for training after communicating with class participants regarding their specific needs.
-We have found that training is most effective when as trainers we are flexible and seek constructive feedback.
+In some situations, it has been appropriate to design the agenda for training after communicating with class participants regarding their specific needs.

 - Employment Advice for Small Businesses

 - Conducting Workplace Investigations

 - Team Building

 Do you already have existing training that needs to be delivered?

 We also have experience presenting training designed by a third party.
 This is fairly common in the corporate context where companies work with consultants to design the training and a “train the trainer” program to permit widespread dissemination of the training.
 In situations where materials are already prepared, we review the goals, objectives, and training design with our clients to ensure that the program is customized to achieve the desired results.
 We are very flexible and work to create training experiences that meet your needs.